 Q: Why are you doing this?

-A: Just for fun.
-I’m a former performing songwriter who still loves hearing bands play in listening rooms and small venues where the audience is there more for the music than the social scene.
-A lot of those venues have closed, so my friends and I are doing what we can to create alternative venues in living rooms, yoga studios and wine tasting rooms.
+A: I’m a former performing songwriter who still loves hearing bands play in listening rooms and small venues where the audience is there to hear music, not to be seen in the scene.
+A lot of listening venues have closed, so my friends and I are doing what we can to create alternative venues.

 Q: How can I get booked as a featured performer?